AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-sds-permissions-join.md

 1. Select **More options** ![More options](../_icons/default/dots-vertical.svg) > **Manage Default Permissions**.

-	The the `Manage Default Permissions for New Streams` window opens.
+	The `Manage Default Permissions for New Streams` window opens.

 1. Allow **Share** permissions for the user roles that you want to be able to share data.

 	1. Update each applicable **Share** permission dropdown list to **Allow**.
 If necessary, select **Add Role** to add a new role.

 	1. Select **Apply to all existing streams in the namespace**.

 	![Share permissions: Allow](images/stream-permissions-share-namespace.png)

 	**Note:** For more information on this window, see [Manage Permissions window](xref:permissions-management#manage-permissions-window).